pollen-robotics/reachy-2019-docs/content/docs/getting-started/connect-to-your-robot.md

 {{< hint warning >}}
 **Login access**

 The robot comes with the default login: _pi_ and a default password: _reachy_. **Make sure to change the password if you enable remote access!
-Or even better, only connect using ssh key.** The hostname is  _reachy_.
+Or even better, only connect using ssh key.**
 {{< /hint >}}

 To connect to your robot, you will need to either:

 * know its IP address on your network (see with your FAI or IT to get the information)
-* use the mDNS protocol and access the robot via its hostname
+* use the mDNS protocol and access the robot via its hostname.

 More information is accessible on the [Raspberry-Pi official documentation](https://www.raspberrypi.org/documentation/remote-access/ip-address.md).